top of page

 -Two long/large beaches: one popular and 10 minutes cycle (Playa de las Arenas/Cabanyal), the other quiet and 14 minutes cycle (Playa de Pinedo).

--The spectacularly chill and long (7km) "Jardín del Turia" park is 10 minutes cycle.
+-The spectacularly chill and long (7km) "Jardín del Turia" park is 10 minutes cycle away.

 -"El Rastro" a good flea market, every Sunday from 10:00 to 12:45, 20 mins bike.